 Image: Daryl Panther

-Cats can start reproducing as yound as 4 months of age and can reproduce for all of their adult life.
-Females produce up to three litters a year (65 day gestation) averaging 4 kittens per litter.
+Cats can start reproducing as young as four months of age and can reproduce for all of their adult life.
+Females produce up to three litters a year (65 day gestation) averaging four kittens per litter.
 Their high reproduction ability keeps populations growing.

 Control measures